-I went to Jumping Off Rock, SC, which's close to Table Rock State Park and here's a couple shots from the trip.
+Next came Smoke's first "offroad" trip.
+I went with a couple other friends to the Jocassee Georges area and had a blast.
 I strongly recommend you guys to make a trip out there if you haven't already.
 It's one of these hidden gems:

 Here's a few pictures that my friend took:

-April 2014: I got bored one day and decided to pick up some Paracord 550 and went to town.
+I saw this idea on a jeep forum and decided to pick up some Paracord 550 and went to town.

 Also ordered/installed some front DigitalFit mats by WeatherTech